RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

 :underline:`Before asking us to install`:

   * Check if the software is already installed on the cluster.
-    See :ref:`software modules` for details.
+    See :ref:`list modules` for details.
   * Install it yourself.
 We encourage users first to build/install the applications in their user area.